openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 ![Select skin](../images/Pref2021_SkinWExample.png)

-'Low resolution skin' comes with shorter labels and age/level removed to have more available space on very low resolution screen.
+'Low resolution skin' comes with shorter labels and age/level removed to have more available space on a very low resolution screen.

 Difference between the other skins depends on the phone's display orientation: